 - Activate Instant Payment Notifications (IPN)

-- Set a URL for IPN Listener in order to create notification feed to keep track of transaction events as they go.
+- Set a URL for IPN Listener to create a notification feed to keep track of transaction events as they go

-If you would like to integrate PayPal into your website, you’ll need a business account (for other transactions, you can simply use a personal account.)
-PayPal business account fees are quite nice - for sales within the US it’s 2.9% + $0.30 per transaction, and for international sales, it’s 4.4% transaction fee plus a fixed fee based on currency received.
-Check out the PayPal invoice fee as well as other fees on the website.
+If you would like to integrate PayPal into your website, you’ll need a business bank account (for other in person transactions, you can use a personal one.)
+PayPal business account fees are quite affordable - for online sales within the US it’s 2.9% + $0.30 per transaction, and for international sales, it’s a 4.4% transaction fee plus a fixed fee based on currency received.
+Check out the PayPal integration invoice fee as well as other fees on the website.

-These days, security is one of the biggest issues users are concerned with.
+The issue users are most concerned about is security.
 Stripe was designed to hush their worries and offered several innovative solutions to monetary transactions.
-According to G2Crowd payment gateway research, Stripe is so good at doing its job, it managed to turn into Paypal biggest competitor.
-That's a big deal.
+According to G2Crowd payment gateway research, Stripe is so good at doing its job, it became Paypal's biggest competitor.

-Here’s how it goes: transaction goes as usual but upon confirming it — the information about the payment passes internal data store and goes straight to secure internal servers the secure servers.
+Here’s how it goes: digital transactions go as usual but upon confirming it — the information about the payment passes internal data store and goes straight to secure internal servers the secure servers.
 There it goes through extensive checks on credibility and fraudulence.

-By the way, Stripe, as well as PayPal, make great mobile payment gateways.
+By the way, Stripe, as well as PayPal, make great process payments of mobile gateways.

-In terms of fees, the Stripe credit card processing fee is 2.9% + 30¢, international fees add another 1% on top, and there are also other payment methods.
+In terms of fees, Stripe's credit card processing fee is 2.9% + 30¢, international fees add another 1% on top, and there are also other payment methods.

-Square (formerly known as SquareUp) is a bit player in comparison with the other payment systems but it compensates its lack of reach by very flexible customization of API and a wide variety of available types of payments.
-It is also a perfect choice if you need to make your own custom solution.
+Square app (formerly known as SquareUp) is a bit player in comparison with the other payment systems, but it compensates its lack of reach by very flexible customization of API and a wide variety of available types of online payments.
+It is also a perfect choice if you need to make a custom solution.

-Square’s biggest advantage is that it provides very flexible payment customization.
+Square’s most significant advantage is that it provides very flexible payment customization.
 It is also very comfortable for medium-scale employee management.
-Another great thing is thorough reporting that gives you a very distinct big picture of what is going on with the payments in the store.
+Another great thing is thorough reporting that gives you a very clear big picture of what is going on with the online payments in the store.

-Square Point of Sale app is a very flexible tool for small-scale payment operations, which makes it a convenient WooCommerce payment gateway (since oftentimes, WordPress’ ecommerce platform doesn’t need huge transactions).
-In the meantime, Square for Retail provides a full set of tool for large-scale payments.
+Square Point of Sale app is a very flexible tool for small-scale payment operations, which makes it a convenient WooCommerce payment gateway (since often, WordPress’s e-commerce platform doesn’t need huge online transactions).
+In the meantime, Square for Retail provides a full set of tools for large-scale payments.

 User reach and security are not end all be all priorities for the payment system.
-Sometimes eCommerce platform needs more functional diversity and that is what Braintree is more than capable of.
+Sometimes eCommerce platform needs more functional diversity, and that is what Braintree is more than capable to do.

-Braintree is part of PayPal but it offers slightly different experience.
-Aside from standard card payments — it also accepts from a variety of web wallets (including but not limiting to Venmo, Coinbase, Android Pay, Apple Pay).
+Braintree is part of PayPal, but it offers a slightly different experience.
+Aside from standard contactless payments — it also accepts from a variety of digital wallets (including but not limiting to Venmo, Coinbase, Google Pay, Apple Pay).